If you’re experiencing financial difficulty, or have feedback or a complaint, Advantedge is here to help.

 Contact the Customer Support Team on 1300 155 426 to discuss your situation if you are experiencing financial difficultly as soon as possible.

-Being unemployed can be difficult.
-See below services to help you manage your finances and or find a new job.
+Being unemployed can be difficult, but there are services to help you manage your finances and find a new job.

-The Centrelink Payment and Service Finder, is a useful tool to see what government payments or services you may be eligible for.
+Centrelink Payment and Service Finder is a useful tool for finding government support options.

-myfuture, is an online resource designed by Education Services Australia to help shape your future and make the right career decisions.
+myfuture is an online resource designed by Education Services Australia to help shape your future and make career decisions.
 It has information on:

 Losing a loved one can be a difficult time.
 You can easily manage your loved one’s financial affairs with us.